oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup/setup.md

 ### Prerequisites

 This lab assumes you have:

 * An Oracle Cloud account
-* All previous labs successfully completed
+* Successfully completed all previous labs